 7. Baidu (NASDAQ: BIDU)

-However, like Alphabet, Baidu isn’t solely focused on advertising and search.
+However, Baidu isn’t solely focused on advertising and search.
 The company has its fingers in several areas across the technology industry.

-So, it should come as no surprise that Baidu is venturing into the self-driving cars arena.
+So, it should come as no surprise that this Chinese tech giant is venturing into the self-driving cars arena.

 In fact, Baidu is the parent company of the autonomous driving company, Apollo.
 The company is focused on several areas of the self-driving car sector, including: